 - Choose is or is not from the next dropdown menu.

-- Click the Select a tag button and choose Primary Device Tags, Device Property Tags, Predicted to Churn, or a tag group, if any.
+- Click Select Tag and choose Primary Device Tags, Device Property Tags, Predicted to Churn, or another tag group, if any.
 Tag groups use the same search method as Primary Device Tags.